sitepoint-editors/Intel-XDK-introduction-p3/README.md

-This is the code for the second part on the Intel XDK introduction serie on Sitepoint.
+This is the code for the third part on the Intel XDK introduction serie on Sitepoint.